GSO Fishing

 🎣 Open Water Fishing Report:

-Kokanee Salmon: Anglers are catching good numbers of Kokanee so far this season.
-The majority of them are being caught from 35 feet down to 55 feet deep.
-Trolling bright fluorescent spinners, squids, and RMT Billfish squids behind dodgers have been the most productive setups.
+Trolling: Sapinero and Cebolla basins are the go-to places.
+They are being caught from 40 feet down to 90 feet deep.
+Trolling bright fluorescent spinners, squids, and RMT Billfish squids behind dodgers has been the most productive setups.
 The majority of fish being caught are young fish.
 Releasing the young fish will be important to continue to grow the population and support future spawning runs of mature fish.

 Kokanee live on average for 4 years, so releasing the 2 and 3-year-old fish will help maintain spawning populations (and fun fishing!) for years to come.